 Must comply with any Minnesota State or University policy, procedure, or codes of conduct or federal, state, or local laws.
 Flags promoting or advertising alcohol, other drugs, controlled substances and drug paraphernalia in violation of Minnesota State Board Policy 5.18 or the University Alcohol and Other Drug Policy are prohibited.

-Must be professionally manufactured (no “homemade” flags) with a quality to withstand severe weather conditions for a prolonged amount of time.
+Must be professionally manufactured (no “homemade” flags) and able to withstand severe weather conditions for a prolonged amount of time.

 Must be equipped and sized to be compatible with the brackets on MSUM buildings and the flag(s) must have necessary grommets for proper display of the flag from the brackets.

-Approved flags will be displayed on the west side of the Library building with up to three (3) flags at the same time.

-Approved flags will be allowed to be displayed for approximatel seven (7) days and will be removed and returned to the appropriate department and/or organization after the seven (7) days and when resources are available to return the flag.
-MSUM is not responsible for damage to the flags while displayed or in the process of installing or removing the flags.
+Approved flag(s) will be allowed to be displayed for up to seven (7) days and will be removed and returned to the appropriate department and/or organization when resources are available to return the flag(s).
+MSUM is not responsible for damage to the flag(s) while displayed or in the process of installing or removing the flag(s).

-Extensions beyond seven (7) days can be requested for up to thirty (30) days for situations deemed appropriate by the Director of Public Safety.
+Extensions can be requested for up to thirty (30) days for situations deemed appropriate by the Executive Director of Public Safety & Compliance.

-If more than one organization applies for the flag display at the same time, discretion on the amount and time will be determined by the Director of Public Safety.
+If more than one organization applies for a flag display with overlapping time and location,the Executive Director of Public Safety & Compliance shall have discretion to modify a previously approved request to accommodate multiple organizations.

 III.
 APPEALS